ColdIQ's Cold Email Guide: Outbound Secrets

 STEP 1: Filter your target by Job Title, Industry, Geography, Company Size and more.

-- Location: Worldwide exluding India, Pakistan, Philippines, Nigeria & Brazil (80% of our list is US-based)
+• Location: Worldwide excluding India, Pakistan, Philippines, Nigeria & Brazil (80% of our list is US-based, this was a requirement to follow their ICP.)

 We also added a condition, inside of Apollo, that the company needed to have at least one open job in the US.
-Apollo's job data aren't very precise, thus we will use Clay to find the exact number of active jobs openings.
+Apollo's job data isn’t very precise, thus we will use Clay to find the exact number of active jobs openings.
+Hence the saying, Apollo is a great start but very far from the finish line.

 STEP 2: Export the results into a .csv file and import in Clay

 Once you're done playing with filtering criteria inside of Apollo.
 You can export the list into a .CSV file.
-If you import it to Google Sheet, it should look like that:
+If you import it to Google Sheet, it should look like this:

 STEP 3: Find number of active jobs opening

-Clay's UI looks like most Spreadsheet tools.
-Once you import your .csv file into Clay, your initial list should like the below .GIF.
+Clay's UI looks like most Spreadsheet tools, but don’t mistake it for being another Google Sheet.
+Once you import your .csv file into Clay, your initial list should look like the below .GIF.

-As you'll see, despite looking like most Spreadsheet tools, Clay has some unique capabilities that will allow us to find all the interesting data we're looking for.
-If you haven't heard about the tool before, I urge you check them out here: https://www.clay.com/
+As you'll see, despite looking like most Spreadsheet tools, Clay has some incredibly powerful capabilities that will allow us to find all the interesting data we're looking for through multiple data providers.

 The next step is to find the number of active jobs openings inside of our target companies.
 Our initial file included information such as the company name and the website where each of our HR/TA/People director works.
 We will use one of Clay's built-in integration to look for active jobs openings.